Health Check for Backup Files

 Reverse Incremental Backup Chains

-In case of reverse incremental backup chains, the health check always verifies only the latest restore point in the backup chain, which is always a full backup file.
+In the case of reverse incremental backup chains, the health check always verifies only the latest restore point in the backup chain, which is always a full backup file.

 The health check is performed in the following way: